This article looks at 10 winter fitness tips that will help you to stay in shape, regardless of the temperature.

 7. Keep your hands cool

-Wearing the right clothing will make your workouts more comfortable, whatever the time of year.
+Wearing the appropriate clothing will make your workouts more comfortable, whatever the time of year.
 This includes wearing layers made of fabric that wicks sweat away from your skin.

 8. Increased calorie burning